somprasongd/moph-api-proxy/README.md

 ## Configuration

 Configuration is sourced from environment variables.
-The defaults mirror the previous Node.js project and are documented in `moph-ic-proxy.env.example`.
+The defaults mirror the previous Node.js project and are documented in `moph-api-proxy.env.example`.

 | Variable | Description |
 | --- | --- |